hyperifyio/goagent/docs/reference/tools-manifest.md

 - `name` (string, required): Unique tool name.
 Must be non-empty and unique across the manifest.
 - `description` (string, optional): Short human description.
 - `schema` (object, optional): JSON Schema for the tool parameters.
 This is passed through to the model as `parameters` in the OpenAI "function" tool.
 - `command` (array of string, required): Argv vector.
 First element is the program path (relative or absolute); subsequent elements are fixed args.
 When relative, it MUST start with `./tools/bin/NAME` (use `.exe` on Windows).
+Relative paths are resolved against the directory containing this `tools.json` (not the process working directory).
 The runner will execute this program and write the function call JSON arguments to stdin.
 - `timeoutSec` (integer, optional): Per-call timeout override in seconds.
 If omitted, the CLI's `-timeout` applies.

 Notes: